-When there is a need to show a certain subset of data on the grid depending on a user’s role, the server filter can be used.
-It allows filtering the data right on the application’s back end, so Flexmonster Pivot receives and shows only the part of the data that meets filtering conditions.
+The server filter can be used to limit which data is shown on the grid depending on custom filtering conditions received from Flexmonster Pivot.
+It allows filtering the data right on the application’s back end, so Flexmonster Pivot receives and shows only the subset of the data that meets filtering conditions.

-In this guide, we describe the concept of the server filter, its structure, and the example of the server filter implementation:
+In this guide, we describe the concept of the server filter and its structure, and provide an example implementation.

 The main advantage of the server filter is that it can be used as a data access management tool.
-Using the server filter, Flexmonster.DataServer.Core.dll
+Using the server filter, Flexmonster.DataServer.Core.dll will filter the data based on custom filtering conditions received from Flexmonster Pivot.

-Here is one of the possible server-side filtering implementations:
+Here is a possible server-side filtering implementation:

 To see how the server filter can be implemented, refer to the Example section.